A Strategy for Battling Your Grocery Budget

 Meat specials

-Use the list you’ve made of sale items from the newspaper ads to develop the meal ideas.
+Use the list you have made of sale items from the newspaper ads to develop the meal ideas.
 Concentrate on making meals out of the items featured on the front and back cover of the advertising circular.
 Those featured items, such as chicken quarters or watermelon, are the biggest price break.

 Avoid pre-packaged or already prepared foods, even if the buy one-get one free types.
 This is the time to break out your recipe collection and actually cook something.